Diani Beach or Lamu

-Get ready for warm waters, sandy beaches and plenty of Swahili charm
+Get ready for clear waters, sandy beaches, a multitude of activities and a bucket full of Swahili charm

-Surrounded by the warm Indian Ocean, Diani is the epicentre of tourism on the Kenyan Coast and as a result there is a wide range of accommodation to suit everyone; whether you're looking for an affordable family holiday, a laid back beach lodge or a stylish boutique hotel, Diani will have something for you.
+Surrounded by the warm Indian Ocean, Diani is the epicentre of tourism on the Kenyan Coast and as a result there is a wide range of accommodation to suit everyone; whether you're looking for an affordable family holiday, a laid back beach lodge or a stylish boutique hotel, Diani will have it.

 Shimba Hills National Reserve is a small rainforest park located an hour from Diani Beach.
 The 300km² protected sanctuary is home to numerous elephants, mongooses, monkeys, the endangered Sable Antelope, as well as countless bird species.

 The less developed Manda Island, just across the narrow channel from Lamu Island, offers a more exclusive feel.
-Almost uninhabited until recently, it is home to a couple of boutique resorts, including the private (and privately owned) Manda Bay.
+Almost uninhabited until recently, it is home to the private (and privately owned) Manda Bay.
 As well as the pristine beach, Manda is the location of the old ruined towns of Takwa and Manda, where excavations have revealed their historical legacy, finding Chinese porcelain and Islamic pottery.
 It is also the site of the main airstrip on the islands.

-The mysterious Paté Island, with traditional villages and captivating ruins, is accessible only by dhow or motorboat -only accessible at high tide- and makes a fascinating excursion.
+The mysterious Paté Island, with traditional villages and captivating ruins, is accessible only by dhow or motorboat at high tide and makes a fascinating excursion.